PierreBeucher/ansible.training.crafteo.io/roles.md

 - Copy existing templates into the templates directory
 - Update the playbook to use the role instead of tasks.
 Example syntax:
   ```
       - hosts: all
         roles:
         - name: rolename
   ```
 - Ensure to have as default variable:
   ```
   apache_hello_message: Hello from default vars
   ```

+*Note: keep in mind [Ansible variable precedence](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable), a role default variable will have lower priority than an inventory `group_vars/all` variable.*

 Run your playbook to try out your new role!